Financial Aid

 Either you or your parents can borrow an education loan, but there are different programs for students and parents.
 There are two kinds of education loans: loans based on financial need and loans that are not.
 Need based loans are more desirable because they have lower interest rates and the interest is subsidized (paid by the federal government) while you are enrolled at least 1/2 time.

 An education loan is a form of financial aid that must be repaid, with interest.
-Education loans come in three major categories: student loans (e.g., Direct Student loans), parent loans (e.g., PLUS loans) and alternative student loans (also called private student loans).
+Education loans come in three major categories: student loans (e.g., Direct Student loans), parent loans (e.g., PLUS loans) and alternative student loans (also called independent student loans).

 A great way to help pay back your student loans is by joining the Public Service Loan Forgiveness Program.
 Check out the PSLF quick fact sheet here: PSLF